algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functionnal Specifications.md

 The approach of the engine is based on openness and flexibility.
 It was created to fit the requirements of the industrial applications which consist in:
 - No dynamic memory allocation (everything is pre-allocated)
+- No exceptions (error handling is done with return codes)
+- No virtual functions (everything is done with function pointers)
+- ISO 26262
+- MISRA
+- AutoSAR

+Industries that are using HARFANG 3D are using it because they need to respect a lot of strong technical requirements, for example:
+- Safety certifications
+- Embedability and custom hardware
+- Low power consumption

+HARFANG 3D is not a comptetitor of other game engines like Unity or Unreal Engine since they are a lot of differences between the utilisations of the engines.

+Compared to other game engines, HARFANG 3D has a couple of advantages for the industries:
+- Open and secure license
+- Can run on premise 100% offline
+- Designed to handle large amounts of data

 ### What is FABGen?

 FABGen is a set of Python scripts to generate C++ binding code to different languages.
-It was written as a SWIG replacement It is used by HARFANG 3D to generate the binding for python, Lua and Go.
+It was written as a SWIG replacement

+It is used by HARFANG 3D to generate the binding for python, Lua and Go.

 ### Why rust?

 Rust is a programming language that is designed to be fast, reliable and productive.
 It is a new language that is used to create low level applications exactly like C++ but with a lot of new features that make it easier to work with and to maintain.

-FABGen already supports the binding for C++/python/Lua and Go, but it does not support rust yet.
+FABGen already supports the binding for python/Lua and Go, but it does not support rust yet.

 With all of these features and the rise of rust, it is a good idea to add the support for rust for FABGen.